So You Think You Want to Be a Pioneer…

 6. Are there any red flags that come frequently in the coaching or application process?

 Pioneers is very careful to treat each person individually and not “check boxes” as we talk with them.
 So, there aren’t too many “red flags.”
-However, doctrinal beliefs that don’t square with our Statement of Faith, rigidity on ministry strategy or location, involvement in ongoing sin and a prideful spirit are concerns if we hear them during conversations with applicants.
+However, doctrinal beliefs that don’t square with our Statement of Faith, rigidity about ministry strategy or location, involvement in ongoing sin and a prideful spirit are concerns if we hear them during conversations with applicants.

 7. What comes up in those conversations that might make you think, “This person would be a great fit at Pioneers”?